About advanced pancreatic cancer

 Locally advanced disease

 This means that the cancer has spread through the bloodstream, or the lymphatic system, to other organs in the body.
 The most common place for it to spread to is the liver.
 But it could spread to the lining of the bowel or abdomen (the peritoneum), the lungs, the bones, or somewhere else.
 Cancer that has spread from where it started to other organs in the body is called secondary cancer or metastases.
+We have information about cancer that has spread to the liver, the lungs and the bones.

 Even if your cancer cannot be cured, there is treatment available to control your symptoms.
 This treatment may also shrink the cancer and slow it down, even if it cannot get rid of it altogether.